priyanka350/priyanka350/README.md

 By day, I, Priyanka Kumari, am a 👨‍💻 B.Tech student, a warrior in training, wielding the tools of code and logic.
 But beneath the surface lies a burgeoning legend - **the Guardian of the Digital Citadel**.

 Her domain?
 - The ever-shifting landscape of the internet 🌐, where innovation and danger weave a tangled web.
-Priyanka navigates this frontier with the keen eye of a **CLOUD SECURITY SPECIALIST** ☁️🔒, safeguarding the secrets held within the digital vaults.
+Priyanka navigates this frontier with the keen eye of a **CYBER SECURITY SPECIALIST** 🔒, safeguarding the secrets held within the digital vaults.
 - But her arsenal holds more than firewalls and encryption.
 Fueled by an insatiable curiosity, Priyanka delves into the arcane arts of **AI and MACHINE LEARNING** 🤖.
 She crafts intricate algorithms, forging powerful defenses to ensure that truth prevails in the digital realm
 - Her hands weave magic of another kind - crafting dynamic, responsive **WEB APPLICATIONS** 💻🎨.
 These are not mere programs, but vibrant tapestries that bridge the gap between humans and technology.